aims-ks/eatlas-search-engine/README.md

 - Save config
   - Commit to Git repo (repo dedicated for the search engine config)

+- Image
+  - Create public page, with metadata (with option to make image private; no public page)
+  - Do not index private image

 - Index GIS polygons / points

 - Implement pages